KalifiaBillal/PyCuda_Denoise_Filters/README.md

 I had to change CUDA examples to avoid Tex2D use in order to simply use my pictures (3D arrays with 0-255 range values) withou using texture functions.

 Those programs where tested with Nvidia Jetson Nano (L4T OS).

+UPDATE August 1st 2019

+Code has been changed to avoid border effect error (array index out of range)